 FPC will continue to reside and operate at the site.
-The church building, built in 1969, the glebe, and parts of its associated parking areas will remain.
+The existing church building, built in 1969, the glebe, and parts of its associated parking areas will remain.
+A new parking area is proposed in the southwest corner of the Property for the Church's use that will contain 38 parking spaces, including needed handicap accessible spaces.
 The Church currently operates pursuant to a Special Use Permit, approved by the City on March 12, 1991.
 The Special Use Permit allowed an expansion of the church building subject to four conditions, and in accordance with a concurrent Special Exception approval to exempt improvements to the parking area.
 The conditions included tree retention, landscape screening addition, stormwater management, and undergrounding of certain utility wires.
-The current Church and its associated facilities will continue to operate in the same manner after the proposed rezoning is approved.
+If the proposed rezoning is approved, the Church and its associated facilities will continue to operate in the same manner.